Teaching assistant

 You'll need to have:

-• communication and interpersonal skills to build relationships with pupils, parents, teachers and governors
+- communication and interpersonal skills to build relationships with pupils, parents and carers, teachers and governors

-• excellent team working skills for working with other support staff, classroom teachers and professionals such as educational psychologists, speech and language therapists, social workers and external agencies
+- excellent team working skills for collaborating with other support staff, classroom teachers and professionals such as educational psychologists, speech and language therapists, social workers and external agencies

-• a flexible approach to work, as you'll be involved in a range of school-related activities such as cooking, art and science projects and forest school
+- a flexible and creative approach to work, as you'll be involved in a range of school-related activities such as cooking, art, science projects, PE and forest school

-• a willingness to keep up to date with educational policy and training related to your role.
+- a willingness to keep up to date with educational policy, safeguarding regulations and training related to your role.

 Fluency in local community languages may be an advantage in roles supporting English as an additional language (EAL) pupils.
 Skills in areas such as first aid, Makaton and British Sign Language can also be useful.